nick29581/rfcs/text/0000-match-ergonomics.md

 }
 ```

-The high-level idea is to auto-dereferenced variables during pattern-matching.
+The high-level idea is to auto-dereference variables during pattern-matching.
-When an auto-dereference occurs, we will automatically change the inner bindings
+When an auto-dereference occurs, the compiler will automatically tread the inner
-to `ref` or `ref mut` bindings.
+bindings as `ref` or `ref mut` bindings.

 ## Definitions